-For either method of taxation, taxed like real estate or taxed using the depreciation schedules, if the home's true value or cost is \$25,000 or less, the net tax liability will be zero.
-The difference between \$25,000 and the home's true value or cost cannot be used to create a negative tax liability or produce a refund.
+For either method of taxation, taxed like real estate or taxed using the depreciation schedules, if the home's true value or cost is \$25,000 or less (\$50,000 or less for qualifying veterans and the surviving spouses of public service officers killed in the line of duty), the net tax liability will be zero.
+The difference between \$25,000 (\$50,000, if applicable) and the home's true value or cost cannot be used to create a negative tax liability or produce a refund and cannot be applied to taxes on the land even if the homestead recipient is liable for those taxes by lease or other agreement.